Subrata Bhattacharya

-Subrata Bhattacharya is an Indian football manager and former professional footballer who played as a defender for India national team and spent 17 years playing for Mohun Bagan.
-He was the stopper back for Mohun Bagan during 1975 IFA Shield final when East Bengal beat Mohun Bagan 5–0, the biggest ever margin in the Kolkata Derby.
-He won Indian National Football League for two times as a coach of Mohun Bagan.
+Subrata Bhattacharya (সুব্রত ভট্টাচার্য; born 3 March 1953) is an Indian football manager and former professional footballer.
+He primarily played as a defender for India national team and spent seventeen years playing for Mohun Bagan.
+He won the Indian National Football League twice as a coach of Mohun Bagan.
 He was conferred with the Arjuna Award in 1989.

 Playing career

 As a defender, influenced by players like Jarnail Singh, Bhattacharya played for seventeen years for Mohun Bagan, from 1974 to 1990.
-In the club, he played under both the coaches, P. K. Banerjee and Amal Dutta.
+In the club, he played under coaches P. K. Banerjee and Amal Dutta.
 He became the Captain of Mohun Bagan in 1977; Mohun Bagan won the triple crown that season and became the first club to do so in Indian football history.
 He also led the side against a star-studded New York Cosmos spearheaded by Pelé on 24 September 1977; both the teams shared honours as the match ended 2–2.
 Under his captaincy, Mohun Bagan's performance against the American club featuring Pelé, Carlos Alberto Torres and Giorgio Chinaglia, earned popularity worldwide.

 With Mohun Bagan, he won numerous trophies.
 They won Bordoloi Trophy with win against Mohammedan Sporting, and the "triple crown", IFA Shield, Durand Cup, and Rovers Cup.

 The duel between him and Chima Okorie of East Bengal was a high point of Calcutta Football League in 80s, though he believes Majid Bishkar is the greatest foreigner to have played in Kolkata.

 He was a pivotal part of the state team against PSV Eindhoven and Mohun Bagan in Mohun Bagans centenary celebration against a team led by Roger Milla.